marcelklehr/dom-ot/README.md

 ## Legal
 (c) 2015 by Marcel Klehr

-Licensed under the terms of the GPL.
+Licensed under the terms of the LGPL.
 See `LICENSE.txt` in the root directory of this project.